Varun Chakravarthy

-Varun Chakravarthy Vinod (born 29 August 1991) is an Indian international cricketer who plays for India as a leg spin bowler.
-He made his T20I debut in July 2021 and ODI debut in February 2025.
-He plays for Tamil Nadu in domestic cricket and Kolkata Knight Riders in the Indian Premier League.
-He was a member of the Indian team that won the 2025 Champions Trophy and the 2025 Asia Cup.
+Varun Chakravarthy Vinod (born 29 August 1991) is an Indian international cricketer who plays for the India national team as a right-arm leg spin bowler.
+He represents Tamil Nadu in domestic cricket, and plays for Kolkata Knight Riders in the Indian Premier League and Dindigul Dragons in the Tamil Nadu Premier League.
+He was a member of the Indian team that won the 2026 T20 World Cup, 2025 Champions Trophy and the 2025 Asia Cup.
+In December 2025, he became the highest rated Indian bowler ever in the ICC rankings for Twenty20 Internationals with 818 points.

 Early life

-Chakravarthy was born on 29 August 1991 in Bidar, Karnataka, to Vinod Chakravarthy, an ITS officer working for BSNL, and Malini, a housewife.
-His father is half-Tamil and half-Malayali, while his mother is a Kannadiga.
+Varun Chakravarthy Vinod was born on 29 August 1991 in Bidar, Karnataka, to Vinod Chakravarthy, an ITS officer working for BSNL, and Malini.
+His father is of half-Tamil and half-Malayali descent, while his mother is a Kannadiga.
 He was brought up in Adyar, Chennai.

-He did his schooling in Chennai, at Kendriya Vidyalaya CLRI and then St. Patrick's Anglo Indian Higher Secondary School, where he played cricket as a wicket-keeper but quit the sport to focus on academics.
+Varun did his schooling at Kendriya Vidyalaya CLRI and St. Patrick's School in Chennai.
+He initially played cricket as a wicket-keeper but quit the sport to focus on academics.
 He obtained a bachelor's degree in architecture from SRM University.
-At age 25, he gave up his job as an architect to pursue cricket professionally.
-Starting out as a pace bowler, a knee injury in early 2017 kept him out of action for six months, after which he turned to spin bowling.
+At the age of 25, he gave up his architect career to pursue cricket professionally.
+While starting out as a pace bowler, he turned to spin bowling after a knee injury in early 2017 that kept him out of action for six months.